Lad, A Yorkshire Story

-Lad: A Yorkshire Story is a 2011 British film detailing the coming-of age of 13 year-old Tom, who goes off the rails after his father dies.
+Lad: A Yorkshire Story is a 2013 British film detailing the coming-of-age of 13 year-old Tom, who goes off the rails after his father dies.
 Tom is given community service after committing an offence, the sentence being to work with a Yorkshire Dales park ranger repairing paths and building stiles.
 The film was released in 2013 after being adapted from a short film from 2011 by the same director.

-The film was only given a limited release as its director, Dan Hartley, couldn't find a distributor.
-However, during the 2020 lockdowns caused by the Covid-19 pandemic, online downloads of the film soared to over 400,000 and the film garnered praise from viewers.
+The film was only given a limited release as its director, Dan Hartley, could not find a distributor.
+However, during the 2020 lockdowns caused by the COVID-19 pandemic, online downloads of the film soared to over 400,000 and the film garnered praise from viewers.

 Synopsis

-Tom Proctor is a 13-year old teenager living in the Yorkshire Dales.
+Tom Proctor is a 13-year-old boy living in the Yorkshire Dales.
 One day, his father, who is a quarryman, unexpectedly dies, and when the bank threatens to foreclose on his deceased father's house mortgage, the family fear they will lose the quarry cottage.

 In protest Tom borrows a tractor and sprays the local bank with manure, which gets him into trouble and he is made to do community service with Al, a Yorkshire Dales park ranger.
 At the same time, Tom and his mum worry about each other and Tom's older brother Nick, whom he idolises, joins the army.